Convex billiards on convex spheres: Preliminaries

-Let $(S^2,g)$ be a convex sphere, $Q\subset S^2$ be a strictly convex domain, and $F:M\to M$ be the induced billiard map on $Q$, where $M=\Gamma\times (0,\pi)$.
-Let $p$ be a periodic point and $\cO(p)$ be the orbit of $p$.
-There are some special features for the periodic orbits on the billiard map $Q$ (see also \cite{Sto87}): \begin{enumerate} \item $|\cO(p)|\neq |\pi_1(\cO(p))|$: the orbit passes some reflection point more than once during a minimal period.
+There are some special features for the periodic orbits on the billiard map on $Q$ (see \cite{Sto87}): \begin{enumerate} \item it is possible that $|\cO(p)|\neq | p_1(\cO(p))|$: the orbit passes some reflection point more than once during a minimal period.

-\item $|\pi_1(\cO(p)\cup \cO(q))|\neq |\pi_1(\cO(p))|+|\pi_1(\cO(q))|$: two different periodic orbits have some common reflection points. \end{enumerate} Take the round table on standard sphere for example: on each point $s\in\Gamma$, there exist periodic orbits of type $(m,n)$ for all $(m,n)$.
+\item it is possible that $| p_1(\cO_1\cup \cO_2)|\neq | p_1(\cO_1)|+| p_1(\cO_2)|$: two essentially different periodic orbits have some common reflection points. \end{enumerate} Take the round table on standard sphere for example: on each point $s\in\Gamma$, there exist periodic orbits of type $(m,n)$ for all $(m,n)$.
 This happens even among the orbits with the same period: the $(1,5)$-orbit (pentagon) and the $(2,5)$-orbit (pentagram).

 Before giving the precise definition, we need to distinguish the following two cases: symmetric and nonsymmetric orbits.
 A periodic orbit $\cO(p)$ is said to be {\it symmetric}, if $\theta_k=\pi/2$ for some $k$.
 Along such an orbit, the period $n=2m$ is an even number, the right angle reflections happen exactly twice, and the orbit travels back and forth between these two reflection points.
 See \cite{Sto87}.
-A periodic orbit is said to be nonsymmetric, if it is not symmetric. \begin{definition} If a periodic orbit $\cO(p)$ is nonsymmetric, then the defect of $p$ is defined by the difference $d(p)=|\cO(p)|-|\pi_1(\cO(p))|$.
-If $\cO(p)$ is symmetric, then the defect of $p$ is defined by $\ds d(p)=\frac{1}{2}|\cO(p)|+1-|\pi_1(\cO(p))|$. \end{definition}
+A periodic orbit is said to be nonsymmetric, if it is not symmetric. \begin{definition} If a periodic orbit $\cO(p)$ is nonsymmetric, then the defect of $p$ is defined by the difference $d(p)=|\cO(p)|-| p_1(\cO(p))|$.
+If $\cO(p)$ is symmetric, then the defect of $p$ is defined by $\ds d(p)=\frac{1}{2}|\cO(p)|+1-| p_1(\cO(p))|$. \end{definition}

 See Fig. \ref{positivedefect} for a schematic sketch of (planar) periodic orbits with positive defect: (A) for nonsymmetric case, and (B) for symmetric case.

 \begin{pro} Let $P_n(\Gamma)$ be the set of points fixed by $F^n$.
 There is a residual subset $\cS_{n}\subset\Upsilon^r(S^2,g)$, such that the following hold for the billiard map of each $\Gamma\in\cS_{n}$, \begin{enumerate} \item every periodic orbit in $P_n(\Gamma)$ has zero defect;